fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 ## SD Card Content

-Now write the previously downloaded [sd card content](https://downloads.open-tx.org/2.3/release/sdcard/) from the OpenTX website on a seperate sd card that you plug in the back tray of your Taranis.
+It is required to prepare an external sd card with the content downloaded from the [OpenTX website](https://downloads.open-tx.org/2.3/release/sdcard/).
+For the preperation put an empty sd card in the back tray of your Taranis.
+In this post it is called `EXTTARANIS`.

 <figure>
     <a href="/assets/collections/fpv/taranis/sdcard.jpg"><img src="/assets/collections/fpv/taranis/sdcard.jpg"></a>
     <figcaption>Insert an empty sd card in your Taranis.</figcaption>
 </figure>

-When you inserted the sd card, power on the Taranis and connect it with the USB cable to your computer.
+When you've inserted the sd card, power on the Taranis and connect it with the USB cable to your computer.
-A message will pop up on your Taranis, where you should select `USB Storage (SD)`, as shown in the next figure.
+A message will pop up on your Taranis, where you should select `USB Storage (SD)`, as shown in the following image:

 <figure>
     <a href="/assets/collections/fpv/taranis/usb-storage.jpg"><img src="/assets/collections/fpv/taranis/usb-storage.jpg"></a>
     <figcaption>Select `USB Storage (SD)` after you plugged in your USB cable.</figcaption>
 </figure>

+### Scripts Folder for ISRM lua Script

 Next, place the content of the downloaded sd card zip file on the empty sd card and open the `SCRIPTS/TOOLS` folder where you copy the lua script for changing the internal module into the FCC or EU-LBT mode.